The Sailing Foundation will be offering the U.S. Sailing two-day Safety at Sea seminar on February 9 &10 in Vancouver, WA.

 By participating in and completing the seminar, attendees will earn a certificate from U.S. Sailing that can be used when racing offshore and internationally.

 Membership in The Sailing Foundation is included in the fee.
 The fee covers lectures, demonstrations, exhibits, course materials and a box lunch.
 To ensure good contact between the students and the presenters, each break-out session is limited to 25 students.

-The Sailing Foundation is not planning to offer other US Sailing Safety at Sea Courses in 2018, however, you can find other US Sailing Approved Safety at Sea Courses from the link below.
+Find other US Sailing Approved Safety at Sea Courses from the link below.